-Resolved, That before taking final steps towards emigration, we ask for and demand our political rights in the South.
+Resolved, That before taking final steps towards emigration, we ask for take in rotation, each in turn, for colored representation.

 Resolved further, That in States where there are eight or nine Congressmen, we claim a representative of two of them; where there are three or four districts, we claim one, and in that proportion throughout the Southern States.